Gary15/Document/Install RachHD on Ubuntu14.04.md

 		$ sudo nf start
 - Update the second NIC from closed-net to bridged, so that the physical server can get the service

+- Update the second NIC from closed-net to bridged, so that the server can get the service

-	**Note**: When you deployed the physical machine may lead to this issue https://github.com/RackHD/RackHD/issues/57.
+	**Note**: When you deployed the physical machine may lead to this issue [https://github.com/RackHD/RackHD/issues/93](https://github.com/RackHD/RackHD/issues/93 "issue").

+##Test
+Once you've started the services, the RackHD API will be available on your local machine through port 9090.
+For example, you should be able to view the RackHD API documentation that's set up with the service at http://localhost:9090/docs.

+You can also interact with the APIs using curl from the command line of your local machine.

+To view the list of nodes that has been discovered:

+		$ curl http://localhost:9090/api/1.1/nodes | python -m json.tool
+View the list of catalogs logged into RackHD:

+		$ curl http://localhost:9090/api/1.1/catalogs | python -m json.tool
+(both of these should result in empty lists in a brand new installation)